Private Education Loans

-Before applying for a private (alternative) loan, you should first consider all types of financial aid, including scholarships, grants, and Federal Direct Loans (subsidized, unsubsidized, parent PLUS, and Grad PLUS).
+Before you apply for a private (alternative) loan, you should first consider all types of financial aid, including scholarships, grants, and Federal Direct Loans (subsidized, unsubsidized, parent PLUS, and Grad PLUS).
 Generally they offer better terms and lower interest rates.

 If you find that you need additional funding, do not wish to apply for federal financial aid, or are ineligible for federal aid, you may want to apply for a private loan.
 Some private loans are not subject to federal financial aid regulations, such as having a FAFSA on file, making satisfactory academic progress, completing federal verification, and they do not have limits on the amount borrowed based on the number of credits earned.
 However, they are based on the credit-worthiness of the applicant and/or the cosigner.

 Loan debt can accumulate quickly and take a long time to pay off.
 High indebtedness can result in a lifetime burden of loan repayments and possible credit denials for credit cards, automobile purchases, and home mortgages.
 To avoid these problems, don't over-borrow.

 Shop carefully for your loan by comparing the terms and conditions of various loans.
 Become a better-educated consumer and an expert at your own personal finances at CashCourse.